allison-dahan/mkdocs-material/docs/Task1Allison.md

 ## **Overview**

 In this section, you will learn how to set up and run a new JavaScript file on Visual Studio Code (VSCode).
 The method for setting up differs for each programming language.
-JavaScript, being the primary programming language you'll encounter in your first term as Full Stack Web Development (FSWD) students, requires specific setup steps to ensure a smooth development experience.
+JavaScript, being the primary programming language you'll encounter in your first term as Full Stack Web Development (FSWD) students, requires specific steps to ensure a smooth development experience.

 ## **Installation & Set Up**